EMBEDDIA/nlg-manipulator/README.md

 Data that is used is collected from [Eurostat Database](https://ec.europa.eu/eurostat/data/database).

 Chosen datasets are flattened to two dimensional Pandas DataFrames and combined.
 The subDataFrames have the following columns: `'when', 'when_type', 'where', 'where_type'` and columns for the actual values.
 The value column names begin with an indicator to the original dataset.
+Value column name maps to `what_type` and value to `what` in message generation.

 ## Pipeline

 #### Message generation

 Messages are built from the DataFrame that is prepared by the `fetch_eu_data.py` file.
-A message includes a fact that has the following fields: `where, where_type, when_1, when_2, when_type, what (value of the value column), what_type (name of the value column), outlierness (from outlierness column)`
+A message includes a fact that has the following fields: `where, where_type, when_1, when_2, when_type, what (value of the value column), what_type (name of the value column), outlierness (from outlierness column)`.
+This is done by the NLG Core.

 #### Importance allocation